mackenzie hodgson logo cog

 Early Suzuki production bikes had been unexciting, small-capacity commuters such as the B100P, but the firm’s image changed in 1966 with the launch of the T20 Super Six.
 This 247cc two-stroke parallel twin was quick, light and handled well.
 Better still was the restyled, more powerful T250 Hustler that followed in 1969.
 A string of further twins including the T350 Rebel, GT250 and lighter, racier GT250 X7 would maintain the firm’s reputation for sporty 250cc bikes into the late Seventies.

-Larger-capacity models included the T500, an air cooled two-stroke twin that was essentially a larger version of the Super Six.
-It wasn’t glamorous but it was reasonably fast, reliable and inexpensive, and it stayed in production for almost a decade.
-The GT380 and 550 air cooled triples added some two-stroke variety.
+Larger-capacity models included the T500, an air-cooled two-stroke twin that was essentially a larger version of the Super Six.
+It wasn’t glamorous but it was reasonably fast, reliable, and inexpensive, and it stayed in production for almost a decade.
+The GT380 and 550 air-cooled triples added some two-stroke variety.

 Suzuki’s flagship of the early Seventies was the big, bold GT750, with its bulbous shape, lurid colour schemes and liquid-cooled, two-stroke triple engine.
 Its output of 67bhp was unspectacular even when the original GT750J model was launched in 1972.
-But the “Kettle” was a comfortable and capable tourer, and was successfully updated several times through the decade.
+But the “Kettle” was a comfortable and capable tourer which was successfully updated several times through the decade.
 It led to the notorious TR750 race bike derivative, nicknamed the “Flexi-Flyer” due to its speed and evil-handling chassis.

 Barry Sheene helped develop the TR750 sufficiently to win the FIM 750cc world championship in 1973, before tyre failure caused his famous high-speed crash at Daytona.
 The charismatic Sheene then won Suzuki’s first 500cc titles, in 1976 and ’77, aboard the RG500 square four.